Anastasia-Labs/aiken-upgradable-multisig/docs/catalyst/milestone-completion.typ

 = Introduction
 \

-With this project, we set out to build an upgradable multi-signature contract designed for secure transactions on the Cardano blockchain.
-It requires multiple signatures to authorize a transaction with a threshold that can be adjusted based on the signitories requirements.
+Our project aims to develop an upgradable multi-signature contract for secure transactions on the Cardano blockchain.
+This contract requires multiple signatures to authorize transactions, with adjustable thresholds based on signatory requirements.

-It enables you to:
+Key features include:

-- Set up a multi-signature wallet with a list of authorized signatories.
+- Setting up a multi-signature wallet with authorized signatories

-- Define a threshold for the number of signatures required to approve transactions.
+- Defining and adjusting the threshold for required signatures

-- Update the list of signatories and the threshold as needed.
+- Updating the list of signatories

-- Enforce spending limits for transactions.
+- Enforcing spending limits for transactions

-In this report, we briefly discuss our changes and highlight our progress, focusing on Secure Spending of Assets, Seamless Adjustment of Signer Thresholds, and Dynamic Addition or Removal of Signers.
-Each section provides detailed insights into the functionality, security, and usability of the smart contract.
+This report demonstrates our progress in implementing Secure Spending of Assets, Seamless Adjustment of Signer Thresholds, and Dynamic Addition or Removal of Signers.

 #pagebreak()